octabytes/octabytes.github.io/content/databases/relational-databases/mssql.md

     - title: Rely on industry-leading performance
       description: With MSSQL, you can take advantage of breakthrough scalability and performance to improve the stability and response time of your database, without making app changes.
 Get high availability for mission-critical applications, data warehouses and data lakes.
     - title: Nine years of proven security leadership
-      description: The database has been rated as 'least vulnerable' over the last nine years.
-It allows you to stay a step ahead using built-in features for data classification, data protection, and monitoring and alerts.
+      description: "The database has been rated as 'least vulnerable' over the last nine years.
+It allows you to stay a step ahead using built-in features for data classification, data protection, and monitoring and alerts."
   screenshots:
     - /images/databases/relational-databases/mssql/screenshot-1.jpg
     - /images/databases/relational-databases/mssql/screenshot-2.png